Action needed to improve Ireland’s low breastfeeding rates

-One hundred years ago in Ireland breastfeeding was the norm, as formula – though invented – was not yet commonly available.
-It was not until the 1950s after the introduction of the Mother and Infant Care Scheme that rates started their sharp decline.
-Today, Ireland’s breastfeeding rates are amongst the lowest in the world with only 60% of mothers reporting any breastfeeding at discharge from hospital, including combination feeding, according to the latest available data.
+One hundred years ago in Ireland breastfeeding was the norm, as formula was not yet commonly available.
+It was not until the 1950s that rates started their sharp decline.

-As any woman who has breastfed their baby will tell you, nursing a baby is a difficult, relentless and exhausting task and breastfeeding women need support.
-We spoke to Mums and Dads about what breastfeeding has been like for their family, and we asked them what might help others struggling to breastfeed.
+As any woman who has breastfed their baby will tell you, nursing a baby is a difficult, relentless and exhausting task and breastfeeding women need your support.

 Health benefits

-“I have never been needed by someone 24/7 before.
+She says: “I have never been needed by someone 24/7 before.
 Feeding on demand is labour intensive and a skill to fine tune, but it has forced me to slow down and be in the moment.
 Every time she gains weight, holds my hand, looks up at me or coos, it makes the hard work worth it.
 I wouldn’t have it any other way.”

 Dad Owen says he feels needed too: “It’s a great way for all of us to bond.
 When Zoe latches after turning her face a hellfire red from screaming for food it brings an instant relief.
-As the errand boy I’m more than happy to help fetch water, pillows, the sound machine, new diapers, and so on.”
+As the errand boy I’m more than happy to help fetch water, pillows, the sound machine, new nappies, and so on.”

-For the child, breastfeeding reduces the risk of Sudden Infant Death Syndrome (cot death), ear infections, diarrhoea, respiratory infections and obesity.
+For the child, breastfeeding reduces the risk of sudden infant death syndrome (cot death), ear infections, diarrhoea, respiratory infections and obesity.
 It is also possible that it leads to increases in measured intelligence.

-Meanwhile, for the Mother, breastfeeding reduces the risk of breast cancer, ovarian cancer and type 2 diabetes.
+Meanwhile, for the mother, breastfeeding reduces the risk of breast cancer, ovarian cancer and type 2 diabetes.

 Bonding with baby

-I really enjoy breastfeeding because it’s a great chance to tell her how much I love her, many times a day.
+“I really enjoy breastfeeding because it’s a great chance to tell her how much I love her, many times a day.
 I think about how the milk goes to every part of her body and makes her what she is.
 It is like the perfect continuation of pregnancy.”

 Dad Eoin is supportive: “Breastfeeding forms a really strong bond between mother and baby.
 As a father it’s an absolute joy to watch my child growing up in her mother’s arms.”